Psalm 86

-Psalm 86 is the 86th psalm of the Book of Psalms.
-It is attributed to David.
+Psalm 86 is the 86th psalm of the Book of Psalms, beginning in English in the King James Version: "Bow down thine ear, O Lord, hear me: for I am poor and needy".
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 85.

-In the English of the King James Version, it begins "Bow down thine ear, O Lord, hear me: for I am poor and needy".
 In Latin, it is known as "Inclina Domine".
+It is attributed to David.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has been paraphrased in hymns and set to music, including settings by Heinrich Schütz in German and Basil Harwood in Latin.
 Henry Purcell and Gustav Holst composed elaborate anthems in English.
 In Mendelssohn's Elijah, three verses from Psalm 86 are used in the narration.